\""

 Less savings.
 Ideal Agent’s 2% listing fee nets you some savings compared to the typical 2.5–3% rate, but other options like Clever (1.5% fee) and Redfin (1.5%) will save you more.

 Only one agent match.
 Ideal Agent’s agent network is considerably smaller (2,000 total) than other agent matching services.
 And it provides only one agent match when you sign up, putting you in a take-it-or-leave-it situation.
-Other agent matching services, like Clever Real Estate and UpNest, have much larger networks and match you with multiple agents so you can compare options and choose the best fit.

 4. Prevu

-How it works: Prevu agents provide full service for a discounted 1.5% listing fee.
-But it also has hefty minimum fees that vary by market (and aren’t clearly disclosed on Prevu’s website).
-These fees can result in much higher effective rates for sellers with lower-value homes.
+These fees can result in higher effective rates for sellers with lower-value homes.
 For example, Prevu’s minimum fee in NYC is $12,500 — so if your home is worth less than $835,000, you’ll be paying a higher effective rate than the advertised 1.5% fee.

 Why would a realtor offer a 2% commission rate?

 Many agents offer lower commission rates to attract more clients.
 This strategy is especially useful in markets where many agents compete for a limited number of home sellers.
-Offering a lower listing fee can give agents an edge.

-Dual agency has the advantage of streamlining communication and speeding up the transaction, but it also has drawbacks.
-It would be difficult for the agent to act in the best interest of both parties.
-As a result, dual agency is illegal in some states: Alaska, Colorado, Florida, Kansas, Maryland, Texas, Vermont, and Wyoming.
+Dual agency can streamline communication and speed up the transaction, but it also has drawbacks.
+The main one is that it would be difficult for the agent to act in the best interest of both parties.

 How much can I save with a 2% real estate commission?